noiseprotocol/noise_spec/noise.md

 9.2.
 Channel binding
 ---------------------
-Parties may wish to execute a Noise protocol, then perform authentication at the application layer using signatures, passwords, or something else.
+Parties might wish to execute a Noise protocol, then perform authentication at the application layer using signatures, passwords, or something else.

 To support this, Noise libraries should expose the final value of h to the application as a **handshake hash** which uniquely identifies the Noise session.